deercreeklabs/f1-seller-client/seller.md

 [Authentication Integration](#authentication-integration) section for more information about authentication.
 #### Parameters
-* userId: An integer representing the shopper's user id.
+* `userId`: An integer representing the shopper's user id.
-* tokenDurationMinutes: An integer representing the number of minutes for which the token will be valid.
+* `tokenDurationMinutes`: An integer representing the number of minutes for which the token will be valid.
 #### Return Value
 A string token allowing the shopper to authenticate directly to the